The Vermont Statutes Online

 (A) Hold a public hearing on the proposed plans.
 The planning commission may request that the petitioner or the Department of Public Service, or both, attend the hearing.
 The petitioner and the Department each shall have an obligation to comply with such a request.
 The Department shall consider the comments made and information obtained at the hearing in making recommendations to the Commission on the application and in determining whether to retain additional personnel under subdivision (1)(B) of this subsection.

 (B) Request that the Department of Public Service exercise its authority under section 20 of this title to retain experts and other personnel to review the proposed facility.
-The Department may commence retention of these personnel once the petitioner has submitted proposed plans under this subsection.
+The Department may commence retention of these personnel once the petitioner has submitted proposed plans under this subsection (f).
 The Department may allocate the expenses incurred in retaining these personnel to the petitioner in accordance with section 21 of this title.
 Granting a request by a planning commission pursuant to this subdivision shall not oblige the Department or the personnel it retains to agree with the position of the commission.

 (D) Once the petition is filed with the Public Utility Commission, make recommendations to the Commission by the deadline for submitting comments or testimony set forth in the applicable provision of this section, Commission rule, or scheduling order issued by the Commission.

-(2) The petitioner’s application shall address the substantive written comments related to the criteria of subsection (b) of this section received by the petitioner within 45 days of the submittal made under this subsection and the substantive oral comments related to those criteria made at a public hearing under subdivision (1) of this subsection.
+(2) The petitioner’s application shall address the substantive written comments related to the criteria of subsection (b) of this section received by the petitioner within 45 days following the submittal made under this subsection and the substantive oral comments related to those criteria made at a public hearing under subdivision (1) of this subsection.

 (g) Notwithstanding the 45 days’ notice required by subsection (f) of this section, plans involving the relocation of an existing transmission line within the State must be submitted to the municipal and regional planning commissions no less than 21 days prior to application for a certificate of public good under this section.